hakanolgun/notes-from-books/Software/react_dev.md

 function Profile(props) {
 return (

 <div className="card">
 <Avatar {...props} />
 </div>
 );
 }

 This forwards all of Profile’s props to the Avatar without listing each of their names.Use spread syntax with restraint.
 If you’re using it in every other component, something is wrong.
 Often, it indicates that you should split your components and pass children as JSX.

-However, props are immutable—a term from computer science meaning “unchangeable”.
+However, props are immutable.
 When a component needs to change its props (for example, in response to a user interaction or new data), it will have to “ask” its parent component to pass it different props—a new object!
 Its old props will then be cast aside, and eventually the JavaScript engine will reclaim the memory taken by them.

 Don’t try to “change props”.
 When you need to respond to the user input (like changing the selected color), you will need to “set state”, which you can learn about in State: A Component’s Memory.